-The aim of this work is to select the right embryo more quickly so that women who have to go through IVF are able to conceive more quickly and thus lessen the strain of IVF on them and their families.
+The aim of this work is to select the right embryo more quickly so that women going through IVF can conceive more quickly and thus lessen the strain of IVF on them and their families.

-- When will Ivy Artificial Intelligence be available widely in IVF treatment?
+- When will artificial intelligence for embryo selection be available widely in IVF treatment?

 In partnership with Vitrolife, TasIVF is carrying out a rigorous assessment of the technology through a randomised controlled trial of artificial intelligence in embryo selection.
 As the pioneers of this groundbreaking technology for Virtus Health, TasIVF's scientists will continue to oversee the project, taking it across all our Virtus sites.